hassanshaikley/rpi-drum-machine-nerves-slides/script.md

 I love to eat and try different foods.
 I love to tinker; that involves making all sorts of things.
 I have 3 cats and a dog.
 I take my small chihuahua, Milo, just about everywhere with me.
+I'm a Software Engineer at Community where I work with really talented folks on an amazingly well designed system.
+We're a fairly young company and we're always hiring, many people from Community are here too.
+Feel free to reach out to me if you're interested in working with us!

 2 -